Dearborn Homecoming Festival

-The Dearborn Homecoming festival, established in 1980, is an annual celebration held in the city of Dearborn, Michigan.
-The three-day festival takes place at Ford Field Park near Divine Child High School, Edsel Ford High School, and Dearborn High School.
+The Dearborn Homecoming festival, established in 1979, is an annual celebration held in the city of Dearborn, Michigan.
+The three-day festival takes place at Ford Field Park near Dearborn High School.
 Main features include reunions, carnival rides, historical reenactments, and a large display of fireworks.

-Schedule and History of Festival
+Schedule and history

 The festival is scheduled on a three-day weekend, which consists of Friday, Saturday, and Sunday.
 Most events begin at eleven in the morning and end twelve hours later.
 It was the 30th anniversary of the festival in the summer of 2009.
 The sponsor for the anniversary celebration was the Detroit Medical Center.
 11 years later, the COVID-19 pandemic saw grounds for cancellation.

-Main Attractions
+Main attractions

 The Dearborn Homecoming celebrated its 28th anniversary in 2007 with KC and The Sunshine Band.
 The overall turnout for festival that year was around 150,000 people.
 In 2008, Eddie Money was accompanied by Radio Disney, a children's show that mixes interaction and music.
 The stage was packed in 2009 with Larry and the Back in the Day Band kicking off the event at an attendance of 25,000 to 20,000 people.
 The legendary Rick Springfield picked up as the main attraction on August 8, performing hit songs such as "Jet by Wings" and "Don't Talk to Strangers".
 On the last day of the festival in 2009, rain brought the firework show to a halt, causing the concert and fireworks to be rescheduled.
 Both resumed on September 3, with a performance from the band Fifty Amp Fuse preceding the firework show.